-This is the transcript for episode 392 of the Community Broadband Bits podcast.
-In this interview, Christopher speaks with Mark Howell, former CIO from Concord, Massachusetts about the history and benefits of Concord's broadband project.
+This is the transcript for episode 399 of the Community Broadband Bits podcast.
+In this episode, Christopher speaks with Mark Howell, former CIO from Concord, Massachusetts about the history and benefits of Concord's broadband project.
 Listen to the episode, or read the transcript below.